kadena-docs/kadena-docs/docs/resources/glossary.md

 to complete a transaction.
 How much a user spends to complete a transaction is determined by the total amount of gas multiplied by the gas price.&#x20;

+### gas station

+A gas station is an autonomous `coin` contract account that pays transaction fees on behalf of users to simplify onboarding for applications and reduce friction for users who are unfamiliar with blockchain technology, digital wallets, managing keys, and signing transactions.
+On the Kadena network, gas stations enable developers to abstract transaction costs using a secure capability-guarded principal account.

 ## F

 ### formal verification